andres236/alexa-skills-kit-js/README.md

 - Savvy Consumer : a skill that looks up a category on Amazon and returns the best selling products.
 - TidePooler : a skill that looks up tide information for various cities.
 - ScoreKeeper : a skill that can keep score of a game.
+- KeyFinderApp: a skill that reminds key location.

 ## Usage
 Navigate to the README.md in each sub directory in the samples folder and follow the instructions for getting the sample up and running.